johnalison/obsidian-notes/0-inbox/Books.md

 -  Letters to a Young Contrarian (Art of Mentoring)  (Hitchens, Christopher)

-- The Big Picture: On the Origins of Life, Meaning, and the Universe Itself (https://github.com/johnalison/WorkingPhilosophy/blob/master/BookNotes/BigPicture) (Sean Carroll)
+- The Big Picture: On the Origins of Life, Meaning, and the Universe Itself [[BigPicture]] (Sean Carroll)

 -  The Death and Life of Great American Cities (Jacobs, Jane)